shamim1258/Shamim/Technology/Python/functions.md

 ## Decorators
 -  Decorators are used to add addition function over the function without modifying our function.
 -  Decorators functions take our function as argument into another function(wrapper function) and this wrapper function takes arguments (\*args,\*\*kwargs) and returns the closure(our function which is given as argument in decorator function).
+-  **Closure :** Closure in Python is an inner function object, a function that behaves like an object, that remembers and has access to variables in the local scope in which it was created even after the outer function has finished executing.
 -  Example
 ^
     def decorator_fun(our_fun):